Azreal18/School_of_AI_ERA-main/session8/README.md

 ## Batch Normalization (BN)

-To perform BN, we calculate the mean and the variance of each channel.
-It does not depend on the mini-batch size.
-No matter how many images are in the batch, there is only 1 mean and 1 variance for each channel.
-The number of additional parameters depends on the number of channels.
+Batch Normalization (BN) calculates the mean and variance of each channel, regardless of the mini-batch size.
+It normalizes the data across the entire mini-batch per channel.
+This technique introduces additional parameters based on the number of channels.

 ## Group Normalization (GN)

-To perform GN, we calculate the mean and the variance of each group.
-The grouping is of the channels.
-Mean and variance are calculated for each image in the mini-batch.
-The number of additional parameters depends on the size of the mini-batch and the number of groups.
+Group Normalization (GN) calculates the mean and variance of each group, where the grouping is based on the channels.
+It calculates the mean and variance for each image in the mini-batch.
+The number of additional parameters depends on the mini-batch size and the number of groups.

-If the size of batch is 4 and number of groups is 2 then the number of additional parameters added is 8 each for mean and variance.
+For example, if the mini-batch size is 4 and the number of groups is 2, GN adds 8 additional parameters for both mean and variance.

 ## Layer Normalization (LN)

-To perform LN, we calculate the mean and the variance of each image in the mini-batch across all the channels.
-No matter how many channels are there, there is only 1 mean and 1 variance for each image.
-The number of additional parameters depends on the size of the mini-batch.
+Layer Normalization (LN) calculates the mean and variance of each image in the mini-batch across all channels.
+It normalizes the data per image, regardless of the number of channels.
+The number of additional parameters depends on the mini-batch size.

+These normalization techniques have different characteristics and can be used based on the specific requirements of the model and the data.

 <br>